This exceptional antique George III English sterling silver teapot has an octagonal panelled, pear shaped form.

 The lower bulbous portion of the body is embellished with an incurved shaped segment displaying fine chased floral sprays, alternating to each panel.

 The anterior panel incorporates an impressive chased decorated scroll bordered cartouche displaying the contemporary engraved crest of a hawk.

 The swept upper portion of the teapot features eight further chased decorated panels depicting a single floral head amidst foliate designs.

-This exceptional Georgian teapot is fitted with the original hallmarked hinged domed cover, surmounted with the original cast sterling silver finial.
+This exceptional silver teapot is fitted with the original hallmarked hinged domed cover, surmounted with the original cast sterling silver finial.

 Each panel of the cover is ornamented with further matte incurved segments, accented with a suspended flower head, emanating from the leaf designs to the upper portion.